Akshat221201/Light-Bulb/README.md

 # lightBulb
-Can be on/off using JS
+Can be turned on/off using JS